skinny85/eol-blog/content/articles/2021/graal-truffle-tutorial-part-4-parsing-and-the-trufflelanguage-class.md

 we will finally start making EasyScript look more like a real programming language -- we will add support for variables.

-As always, all of the code in the article
+As always, all code from the article
 [is available on GitHub](https://github.com/skinny85/graalvm-truffle-tutorial/tree/master/part-04).